dusking/solen/README.md

 #### Env ####
 The util perform actions on the Solana blockchain.
-Each command get env parameter - dev or main.
+Each command get env parameter that should be used to select the Solana RPC uri: dev or main.
 The command will create Solana client on the relevant net, based on the node url in the configuration file.